lulili0963/grammar-rule-extraction/README.md

 # grammar-rule-extraction

-This is the master internship work in LISN.
+This is the internship work.

 The objective of this internship is to extract agreement rules, one of the grammatical phenomena, via interpretable generative modeling.